Cet1999/Cet1999.github.io/Voyage.md

 ## What is Voyage?

 Voyage is a virtual travel experience.
-It simulates the entire Earth with Google Map geo-data and present it to players based on the coordinate they choose.
+It simulates the entire Earth with Google Map geo-data and present it to players as a huge Multiplayer Sandbox Open World.
 It is also a shared environment.
 Players get to meet each other in this game, share their journey and make their own marks in the world.
-Their creations will be in the world forever and seen by all other players traveling to the place.
-The project is founded during the 2020 global COVID-19 pandemic and the goal is to give players positive energy and a sense of hope.
+Their creations will be in the world forever, not only seen by all other players traveling to the place, but also lighting up the region.
+The project is founded on September 2020 during the global pandemic and the goal is to give players positive energy and a sense of hope.

 ## Official Devlogs